View Document Text

 Asset Allocation

 Our investment management strategy takes an asset allocation approach.
-Studies show that asset allocation,
+Many studies suggest that asset

-which is the mix of different asset classes such as stocks, bonds, real estate, cash, etc., is the primary factor in
+allocation, which is the mix of different asset classes such as stocks, bonds, real estate, cash, etc., is an

 Each client portfolio maintains a target asset allocation.
 At minimum, client portfolios are reviewed annually